rcls/sytyaful/README.md

   Run-time is about 20 seconds on my desktop.

 * **tree.rs** Rust.
 Transliteration of S.hs, but things specialised by type.
   Everything is boxed using `Rc`.
-Only a factor of four slower than the Haskell versions.
+Only a factor of two slower than the Haskell version.

-  Needs the nightly compilers for `Lazy`.  `Lazy` doesn't appear to work well for use in a function signature or data-structure, making me wonder if it is useful for anything.
-But we're doing functional programming, so we just wrap the object in a λ-abstraction.
+  Needs the nightly compilers for `Lazy`.  `Lazy` doesn't appear to work well for use in a function signature or data-structure, forcing us to jump through hoops to use it.

-  Attempting to un-box anything much failed, on my inability to do lifetime gymnastics inside data-structures.
+  A useful amount of unboxing.
+But more should be possible&mdash;you can't seem to do much in the way of lifetime gymnastics inside data-structures.
 You can't do explicit lifetime intersections, and universal lifetime quantifiers inside datatypes appear to not instantiate properly.

 * **search.rs** Rust again, transliteration of R.hs and Opt.py.
 Reaches 7
   levels of nested parentheses.
 Compared with 2 for the Haskell version.

   Made some progress with unboxing this one.
-Quite a bit faster than tree.rs, runtime is 1.2 seconds on my desktop, nearly 3 times slower than R.hs.
+Quite a bit faster than tree.rs, runtime is 0.9 seconds on my desktop, about half the speed of R.hs.

 * **otree.ml** OCaml.
 Transliteration of S.hs, again specialising everything.
   Top marks for making the `lazy` monad explicit.
 I've always found it deeply